-My husband and I took a family trip to Colorado last summer.
+My husband and I took a family trip to Colorado a few years ago.
 We have been married long enough that we know I’m never going to be excited about climbing a mountain.
 I’m a beach body and he’s a mountain man.
 I love sitting in nature and he loves playing in it.
 For someone who loves to read, write and draw, I couldn’t help but feel like a misfit in this “exercise” culture.

 We stayed in Keystone, a tourist town geared toward skiers.
 In August, however, everyone is decked out in yoga pants, those hippie strappy shoes (that’s the official name for them), hiking backpacks, and is riding a mountain bike.
 I packed a pair of jeans and flip flops that broke the first day.

 I switched out my jeans for yoga pants (which were my pajamas) and bought a baseball hat and a Keystone hoodie to give the impression I knew what I was doing there.